Los Angeles Brain Injury Lawyer

 In severe cases of traumatic brain injury to the brain stem or cranial nerves, the victim could be permanently paralyzed or have a loss of sensation.

-Can someone fully recover from traumatic brain injury?
+Can someone fully recover from a brain injury?

-Recovery of any type of traumatic brain injury requires time and patience.
+Recovery from any traumatic brain injury requires time and patience.
 A mild traumatic brain injury takes less time to heal, with many victims recovering from concussions within three months of the injury.

 However, severe traumatic brain injuries are hard to predict.
 This is because they tend to cause multiple points of significant damage to the brain’s various centers.
 For example, victims in comas are less likely to wake up the longer that they are in a coma.